lintahsu/Coding-Challenge-Huk/README.md

 # Coding-Challenge-Huk
-A Car Brand/Model Selector using API, JavaScript and CSS w/o Framework
+A Car Brand/Model Selector using API, JavaScript and CSS w/o any Frameworks.